ornament-orm/core/README.md

 auxiliary decorator classes to extend your models' behaviour beyond the ordinary.

-The most basic implementation would look as follows (up to PHP 7.3):
+The most basic implementation would look as follows:

 ```php
 <?php